Author Guidelines

 Review of Communication Research (RCR) specializes in publishing literature reviews and meta-analyses articles for the communication field.

-- The manuscript should be in the range of 8,000 to 24,000 words, written in standard Times New Roman, font size 12, double spaced.
+- The manuscript should be in the range of 8,000, written in standard Times New Roman, font size 12, double spaced.
 However, the number of words and pages should not be regarded as strict lower or upper limits.
 We urge you to present and discuss your claims in depth and be as concise as possible.

 - Your writing should be precise and clear, and give the impression of being objective and impersonal, like your flow of thoughts.